BBC Television Shakespeare: Behind the scenes

-Originally, Cedric Messina had cast Robert Shaw to play Lear, with an aim to do the show during the second season, but Shaw died suddenly in 1978 before production could begin, and the play was pushed back.
-Jonathan Miller had previously directed a Nottingham Playhouse production of King Lear in 1969, starring Michael Hordern as Lear and Frank Middlemass as the Fool.
-In 1975, he remounted that same production for the BBC Play of the Month, a heavily truncated version, which happened to be the BBC's last Shakespeare production prior to the beginning of the Television Shakespeare.
-During his producership, Miller tried to persuade the BBC to use the Play of the Month production as their Lear, but they refused, saying a new production had to be done.
-At the end of the fourth season, Miller's last as producer, his contract stipulated that he still had one production to direct.
-In-coming producer Shaun Sutton offered him Love's Labour's Lost, but Miller wanted to do one of the three remaining tragedies; Lear, Macbeth or Coriolanus.
-He had never directed Macbeth or Coriolanus before, but he felt so comfortable with Lear that he went with it.
-The production was much the same as his 1969/1975 version, with the same two leading actors, the same costumes design, the same lighting, and the same design concept.
-The only significant difference is that more of the text is used in the latter production.
-Miller used a "board and drapes" approach to the play; all interiors were shot on or near a plain wooden platform whilst all exteriors were shot against a cycloramic curtain with dark tarpaulins.
+Originally, Cedric Messina cast Robert Shaw to play Lear, with an aim to do the show during the second season with a different director, but Shaw died suddenly in 1978 before production could begin, and the play was pushed back.
+Jonathan Miller, who took over as producer of the series from Messina, had previously directed a Nottingham Playhouse production of King Lear in 1969, starring Michael Hordern as Lear and Frank Middlemass as the Fool.
+In 1975, he remounted that production for the BBC Play of the Month, which happened to be the BBC's last Shakespeare production prior to the beginning of the Television Shakespeare.
+During his time as producer, Miller tried to persuade the BBC to re-air the Play of the Month production in place of a new King Lear, but this was rejected, and a new production expected.
+At the end of the fourth season, when Miller concluded his time as producer, his contract stipulated that he still had one production to direct.
+Incoming producer Shaun Sutton offered him Love's Labour's Lost, but Miller wanted to do a tragedy.
+Of the three remaining tragedies, Miller had never directed Macbeth or Coriolanus, but felt comfortable with Lear.

+The production was much the same as his 1969/1975 version, with Hordern and Middlemass reprising their roles alongside Penelope Wilton as Regan, and similar concepts for the design, costume, and lighting.
+However where that production had a truncated text, this used much more of Shakespeare's script.
+Miller used a "board and drapes" approach to the play; all interiors were shot on or near a plain wooden platform while all exteriors were shot against a cycloramic curtain with dark tarpaulins.
 As such, although exteriors and interiors were clearly distinguished from one another, both were nonrepresentational.
+Miller had considered using a built set but he was inspired by a book of Irving Penn photographs shared with him by his son, which featured people photographed in front of cloth drapes.
+The useful byproduct of having no set was that more funds could be spent on costumes.
+Lear's throne was reused from Miller's production of Troilus and Cressida, now painted black.

 To enhance the starkness of the look of the production, Miller had lighting technician John Treays desaturate the colour by 30 per cent.
-Miller also used colour to connect characters; the Fool wears white makeup which washes off during the storm, Edgar wears a white mask when he challenges Edmund to fight, and Cordelia wears white make-up after her death.
+Miller also used colour to connect characters; the Fool wears white makeup which washes off during the storm, Edgar wears a white mask when he challenges Edmund to fight, and Cordelia wears white makeup after her death.
 Similarly, the Fool has red feathers in his hat, Edgar has a red tunic, and Cordelia's red welts on her neck stand out starkly against the white of her skin after her death.